Mobile SEO and UX Optimization

 Design your content to give users what they need.

 For instance, in our responsive design for BruceClay.com (pictured), the navigation menu stays tucked neatly out of the way.
 But mobile users can access it as needed with the easy-to-tap menu button.
-We also added a prominent toll-free number, since we figured if someone is using a mobile phone to check out our various digital marketing services, they’ll probably want to talk to us about their needs.
+We also added a prominent call option, since we figured if someone is using a mobile phone to check out our various digital marketing services, they’ll probably want to talk to us.

 TIP: Make sure you include enough content on your mobile site to support your long-tail rankings, due to Google’s mobile-first index.
 Also include markup there to qualify for featured snippets and other search results page enhancements.
 (See our Schema Markup Guide for more details.)